Get started on the keto diet the right way: 5 steps for success

 A keto diet doesn’t have to be all about sausage and cream.
 While a keto diet is by nature high in fat, make sure you include healthy sources of fat, including olive oil, avocados, avocado oil, nuts, and seeds.

 A keto diet can increase your fluid losses, especially during the first two weeks.
 Dehydration can be a factor in many side-effects of starting a keto diet.
 Keep up your fluid intake by keeping a water bottle at hand, sipping on tea, or other carb-free drinks.
 A common goal is drinking half your body weight (in pounds) in ounces.
-For example, if you weigh 192 pounds, aim for 96 ounces (12 cups) of fluid.
+For example, if you weigh 192 pounds, aim for 96 ounces (12 cups) of fluid daily.
 Explore more detailed information about fluid needs here.

 Your sodium needs may increase during the first few weeks on the keto diet.
 You may need to increase your sodium intake temporarily to avoid common symptoms such as headache, fatigue, and dizziness, often called the “keto flu.”
 A cup of broth can quickly replace both sodium and fluid.
 Other low-carb, high sodium foods include pickles, olives, and condiments such as soy sauce and salad dressing.